Providing support and encouragement for first and second–year teachers.

 How BEST Works

 First-year teachers from participating consortium districts are to complete the Letter of Agreement and compensation packet to be eligible for a stipend.
 Additional information about requirements to receive the stipend will be sent to participating Year 1 teachers.
+Please contact Malena Goerl if you need the letter of agreement or compensation packet for 2017-2018.

 New educators are matched with well-trained mentors to observe and support them in the learning environment.